edgedb/edgedb/docs/ai/quickstart_fastapi_ai.rst

 .. edb:split-section::

     Congratulations!
 We've now implemented AI features in our flashcards app.
-    Of cource, there's more to learn when it comes to using the AI extension.
+    Of course, there's more to learn when it comes to using the AI extension.
     Make sure to check out the Reference manual, or build an LLM-powered search bot from the ground up with the FastAPI Gel AI tutorial.